 Induced Mutant: The hero started life as a Normal Human, "then something happened."
-As a result of a freak happenstance, the hero has been of the Random Ranks Table.
-Induced Mutants can raise any one Primary Ability +1CS.

-۱ าร n lly ic physically and genetically altered.
+As a result of a freak happenstance, the hero has been physically and genetically altered.
 The Fantastic Four are examples of this type.

-Induced Mutants roll their random ranks for Primary Abilities on Column 1
+Induced Mutants roll their random ranks for Primary Abilities on Column 1 of the Random Ranks Table.